PacktPublishing/Data-Engineering-with-AWS-2nd-edition/Chapter05/README.md

 - Link to diagrams.net - an online architecture design tool: https://www.diagrams.net/.

 **NOTE:** The files linked to below can be downloaded from here (in .drawio format) and then opened in diagrams.net and modified.
-To download the source files, click on the link, and then click **Raw**.
-This will display the XML content of the DrawIO file, and you can right-click and then **save-as** to save the file to your computer.
-Note that the file may be saved with a `.txt` extension, so you may need to rename the file to remove the txt extension, and you should then be able to open the `.drawio` file.
+To download the source files, click on the link, and then right-click the **Raw** button, and select **Save link as**.
+This will let you download the XML draw.io file which you can then open with diagrams.net.

 - Generic Data Architecture Whiteboard Template (drawio format): [Data-Engineering-Whiteboard-Template.drawio](Data-Engineering-Whiteboard-Template.drawio)